Enjoy life with

-When liver diseases progress to an advanced stage, an excess amount of scar tissue replaces the normal liver tissue.
+When liver disease progresses to an advanced stage, an excess amount of scar tissue replaces the normal liver tissue.
 This condition is termed cirrhosis.
 At this stage, the damage is considered irreversible, and eventually may lead to liver failure, liver cancer, liver transplantation or death.

-There are several typical symptoms and signs of cirrhosis.
-These may include:
+There are several typical symptoms and signs of cirrhosis, including:

 - Abdominal swelling